-C++ A pointer to the IDispatch interface of the window or frame in which the document is loaded.
+- [in] A pointer to the IDispatch interface of the window or frame in which the document is loaded.
 This IDispatch interface can be queried for the IWebBrowser2 interface.
-VB Object that specifies the top-level or frame WebBrowser object corresponding to the event.

-C++ A pointer to a Variant structure of type String that specifies the URL, UNC file name, or a PIDL of the loaded document.
-VB String that specifies the URL, UNC file name, or PIDL of the loaded document.
+- [in] A pointer to a VARIANT structure of type VT_BSTR that specifies the URL, Universal Naming Convention (UNC) file name, or a pointer to an item identifier list (PIDL) of the loaded document.

 - In pages with no frames, this event fires one time after loading is complete.